 The MBNA Rewards World Elite MasterCard (MRWE) is better than the Scotiabank Momentum Visa Infinite - there I said it!

 4% cash back on gas and groceries is enticing, but don't forget the 1% on most other purchases.
 If you do the math, the straight 2% cash back that MBNA offers usually ends up slightly better than what you'd get with Scotia.

 There's more than just max cash to consider though...

 With MBNA you get to redeem your points any time you want, any way you want - direct deposit, cheque, statement credit, travel, merchandise, even charity donations.
 Scotia?
 Once a year as a statement credit and if you decide to cancel the card before then, you lose ALL of your remaining cash.

-The MRWE also has a lower $89 annual fee that is waived during the first year and you even get an additional 10,000 points (worth $100 in cash back or travel) as a sign up bonus.
+The MRWE also has a lower $89 annual fee plus an additional 10,000 points (worth $100 in cash back or travel) as a sign up bonus.
 If you spend $25,000 per year on the card ($2,083/mth), you're looking at $411 cash in your pocket after paying the annual fee.
-That means you'd get $600 in the first year because you don't pay a fee and get a $100 bonus in year one.
+That means you'd get $511 in the first year because of the $100 bonus in year one.